 Practical Applications of Factors

 While the factors of 23 might seem limited due to its primality, understanding factors in general has numerous practical applications.
 One common application is in simplifying fractions.
-For example, if you have a fraction like 23/46, you can simplify it by recognizing that 23 is a factor of both the numerator and the denominator.
+Think about it: for example, if you have a fraction like 23/46, you can simplify it by recognizing that 23 is a factor of both the numerator and the denominator.
 Dividing both by 23 gives you the simplified fraction 1/2.

 Factors are also essential in finding the greatest common divisor (GCD) and the least common multiple (LCM) of two or more numbers.
 The GCD is the largest number that divides two or more numbers without leaving a remainder, while the LCM is the smallest number that is a multiple of two or more numbers.
 These concepts are crucial in various mathematical problems, such as scheduling tasks, dividing resources, and solving algebraic equations.